George Lloyd (composer): Reception

-Lloyd's first opera Iernin made his reputation in 1935, and he attracted the attention and approval of Boughton, Beecham, Ireland, Vaughan Williams, and Christie at Glyndebourne.
-He consolidated his reputation with The Serf at Covent Garden in 1938, which led to his commission for the Festival of Britain.
+Lloyd's first opera Iernin made his reputation in 1935, and he attracted the attention and approval of Rutland Boughton, Thomas Beecham, John Ireland, Ralph Vaughan Williams, and John Christie at Glyndebourne.
+He consolidated his reputation with The Serf at Covent Garden in 1938, which led to his operatic commission (John Socman) for the Festival of Britain after the war.
 Thereafter his reputation suffered because he was unwilling to change his style to accord with changes in the musical and critical environment.
-Nevertheless, Lloyd's champions included conductors Charles Groves and Edward Downes and the virtuoso pianist John Ogdon who studied composition with Lloyd and for whom Lloyd wrote his first piano concerto (Scapegoat) and other works for solo piano.
+Nevertheless, Lloyd's champions included conductors Charles Groves and Edward Downes, and the virtuoso pianist John Ogdon who studied composition with Lloyd and for whom Lloyd wrote his first piano concerto (Scapegoat) and other works for solo piano.

 Lloyd devoted more time to composition from 1973 onwards, and began to receive greater attention in subsequent years.
 The BBC broadcast his Symphony No. 8 in 1977, 8 years after its acceptance for broadcast in 1969.
 His Symphony No. 6 received a performance at The Proms in 1981.
 Lyrita Records Conifer Records and the American label Albany Records championed Lloyd's music through recordings.
 He developed a strong relationship with the BBC Philharmonic Orchestra, which recorded and broadcast seven of his symphonies.
 For Albany Records, Lloyd conducted his own music, with orchestras including the Albany Symphony Orchestra, the Philharmonia Orchestra, and the BBC Philharmonic.
-He was for two seasons Principal Conductor of the Albany Symphony Orchestra (New York State), where he conducted his own symphonies and work by 20th century American composers.
+He was for two seasons Principal Conductor of the Albany Symphony Orchestra (New York State), where he conducted his own symphonies and works by 20th century American composers.
 He was guest conductor of the Hong Kong Philharmonic Orchestra, which premiered a number of his works.
 The US premiere of his Seventh Symphony was given by the Chicago Symphony Orchestra.
 He conducted 25 CD recordings in all, including two operas, in addition to those recorded by Sir Edward Downes and others.
 Only two orchestral works and his opera The Serf remained unrecorded at the time of his death.

 Critical opinion of his work tended to polarise around those who appreciated his melodic and tonal, late romantic style, and those who found his work regressive.
 Many critics from both factions agreed on his mastery of orchestration and orchestral colour.
 His works for brass band found favour, being regularly adopted as test pieces in brass band contests throughout the UK and Europe.

+In 2024 Lyrita agreed with the George Lloyd Society to take over the sale and hire of all the Society's scores and recordings.
+It released a box set of the first six symphonies as conducted by the composer in early 2024 both physically and digitally.
+With the second six released in April 2024.